Get the FREE one-click dictionary software for Windows

 1. A tall perennial woody plant having a main trunk and branches forming a distinct elevated crown; includes both gymnosperms and angiosperms

-2. A figure that branches from a single root
+2. A diagram that represents relationships by lines branching from a single starting point

 - tree diagram